 PDF Expert: The Pro-Grade EPUB Reader for Mac

-- What impresses me most about PDF Expert as an EPUB reader is the annotation power.
-I can easily highlight passages, add comments, or jot down quick notes directly in my EPUB books—perfect for marking favorite quotes or important chapters.
+• What I really like about using PDF Expert for EPUBs is how flexible the annotation tools are.
+I can highlight text, add comments, or jot down notes directly in my books—great for saving favorite quotes or keeping track of important sections.

 Pros and Cons of PDF Expert